-This page will tell you everything that you need to know about the Acura MDX.
+This page will tell you everything that you need to know about this vehicle.
 Buying a vehicle is a huge accomplishment and a huge financial outlay.
 We want you to have as much information as possible, so that you can make the best decision for you.

 — Source Wikipedia

 - Official Page – Nissan Rogue

 - Price: Starts at $28,998 CAD

 - Comparable to: Volvo XC40, BMW X1

 - Maintenance costs: Approximately $7,382 over 10 years.

 We have put together as many reviews and impressions as we could find.
 Each finds a way to touch upon something that the others missed.
 If you are serious about this vehicle then these videos are worth watching.
 If you have review or first impressions that helped you and that aren’t listed here, please contact us!

 J.D.
 Power: 84 / 100